-My name is Tricia Velure Nissen.
+My name is Tricia Velure.
 I love talking with older people, always have.
 We tend to share a favorite topic – “the old days” – which has inspired every part of my life.
-That love has gravitated me toward the experiences that have prepared me for THIS, the time when I get to spend my days with elders, listen to their stories, and help pass those stories on to their families.

-After working a few years for North Dakota’s largest county historical society, I followed a young man to Minneapolis-St. Paul, and surprised myself with a 19-year career in public relations.
-I worked for the kind, wise Bob Goff, owner of the communications firm Goff Public and a former history teacher.
-Bob taught me everything I hadn’t already learned about having a great conversation.
+After working a few years for North Dakota’s largest county historical society, I surprised myself with a 19-year career in public relations in Minneapolis-St. Paul.
 I primarily served Native American communities and clients – most notably the Mille Lacs Band of Ojibwe and the Shakopee Mdewakanton Sioux Community – and I admired their respect for elders above all else.
 Their desire to capture and share oral history nurtured my appreciation for stories from everyday life, which often feel ordinary when lived, but turn extraordinary when told.
 For me, storytelling is the art of sharing those memories, and I’ve been doing it since I learned to write.

 Storyography focuses on capturing elders’ life stories and sharing those stories with their families.
 As a historian and biographer, I’m giving current and future generations the gift of history.
 Spending time with elders is my greatest joy, and helping them preserve and share their stories with their kids and grandkids is my life’s purpose.